Lithium Ion Cylindrical Cells Vs. Prismatic Cells

 INTERNAL CELL SAFETY FUSE

-Each cell has a built in thermal safety fuse between the anode and cathode that will break in the unlikely event the cell would begin to overheat.
+Our latest cell technology has a built in thermal safety fuse between the anode and cathode that will break in the unlikely event the cell would begin to overheat.

 HIGH PRESSURE SAFETY VENT